isaacvock/PROseq_etal/docs/pragmatism.md

-This page discusses advice for running the pipeline, as well as information about how the pipeline is structured.
-This can be useful for understanding the inner workings of the pipeline.
+# Tips and Snakemake Information

+This page includes some suggestions for how to work with PROseq_etal and simliar Snakemake pipelines.
+It also introduces some basic Snakemake concepts, such as rules, wildcards, and how the desired final output is specified, with examples of all of these from the PROseq_etal pipeline.

 ## Pipeline usage tips